gopro/forgejs-samples/GETTING-STARTED.md

 }
 ````

-+ `uid` is the uid of the instance
++ `uid` - the uid of the instance
-+ `engine` is the uid of the engine that will be used
++ `engine` - the uid of the engine that will be used
-+ `options` is an object containing all the options specific to the plugin and this instance
++ `options` - an object containing all the options specific to the plugin and this instance
-+ `events` is an object containing the events and their handlers for this plugin, like a mouse click or double click
++ `events` - an object containing the events and their handlers for this plugin, like a mouse click or double click

 In `options`, we have all the options related to the plugin we are instanciating.
 All the available options should be written in the manifest of the plugin.
 For the *SimpleButton*, if we consult the manifest, we have :